RadLikeWhoa/radlikewhoa.github.io/src/pages/projects/ssgs/index.md

 # Technologies I've used

 It's a relatively simple project.
 The biggest part of it is the SCSS code.
-Version 1 didn't rely on many features of CSS and could've been implemented in basic CSS as well.
+Version 1 didn't rely on many features of SCSS and could've been implemented in basic CSS as well.

 However, version 2 took things a step further.
 I started using loops, conditionals, extends, etc. and while the codebase turned more and more complex, SSGS became more and more powerful.
 In fact, I'm using a slightly modified version of SSGS on this site.